Configuration file

 port: 8080

-This pipeline consists of two inputs; a tail plugin and an http server plugin.
-Each plugin has its own map in the array of inputs consisting of simple properties.
-To use more advanced properties that consist of multiple values the property itself can be defined using an array, ie: the record and allowlist_key properties for the record_modifier filter:
+This pipeline consists of two inputs: a tail plugin and an HTTP server plugin.
+Each plugin has its own map in the array of inputs consisting of basic properties.
+To use more advanced properties that consist of multiple values the property itself can be defined using an array, such as the record and allowlist_key properties for the record_modifier filter:

 pipeline: